simonedimaria/supremebot.py/README.md

 # supremebot.py
-Simple automation bot for www.supremenewyork.com in Python using Selenium library | Work in progress
+Simple automation bot for www.supremenewyork.com in Python using Selenium library | WORK IN PROGRESS